Rockey800/test/GITHUB_ACCOUNT_POLICY.md

 ### 4. **Leakage of Sensitive Information**

 - Publishing secrets, tokens, passwords, or private data in code or logs
-- Failing to secure credentials or allowing unauthorized access
+- Failing to secure credentials, such as **Telegram Bot tokens or chat IDs**

 ### 5. **Security Violations**